martinrotter/rssguard/docs/source/features/scraping.md

 It's completely up to you if you decide to only use script as `Source` of the script or separate your custom functionality between `Source` script and `Post-process` script.
 Sometimes you might need different `Source` scripts for different online sources and the same `Post-process` script and vice versa.

+## Example Scrapers
+There are [examples of website scrapers](https://github.com/martinrotter/rssguard/tree/master/resources/scripts/scrapers).
+Most of them are written in Python 3, so their execution line is similar to `python "script.py"`.
+Make sure to examine each script for more information on how to use it.

+## 3rd-party Tools
 Third-party tools for scraping made to work with RSS Guard:
 * [CSS2RSS](https://github.com/Owyn/CSS2RSS) - can be used to scrape websites with CSS selectors.
 * [RSSGuardHelper](https://github.com/pipiscrew/RSSGuardHelper) - another CSS selectors helper.